tmieslinger/pydropsonde/docs/source/data/level0.rst

 Level 0
 =======

-Level_0 refers to the raw data files saved by the `AVAPS Dropsonde System <https://www.eol.ucar.edu/observing_facilities/avaps-dropsonde-system>`_ in it's default configuration.
+Level_0 refers to the raw data files saved by the `AVAPS Dropsonde System <https://www.eol.ucar.edu/observing_facilities/avaps-dropsonde-system>`_ in its default configuration.
 For each dropped sonde that system stores the data in different formats, partly with overlapping information.
-In addition to the singel profile files, the system saves metadata related to a measurement sequence, typically one flight, as defined by the start and closing of the AVAPS software.
+In addition to the single profile files, the system saves metadata related to a measurement sequence, typically one flight, as defined by the start and closing of the AVAPS software.

 An overview of typical files stored at Level_0 is shown in `George et al., 2021 <https://essd.copernicus.org/articles/13/5253/2021/essd-13-5253-2021.html>`_ and copied below: